Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Operating Systems

+Neofetch supports more OS than the other tools out there.
 Neofetch currently supports Linux, MacOS, iOS, BSD, Solaris, Android, Haiku, GNU Hurd and Windows (Cygwin/Windows 10 Linux subsystem).
 Neofetch can run on anything bash runs on, if your OS isn't supported then open an issue here on github and I'll get right to it.

 ### Info